 If you are working towards earning your Advanced Open Water Certification, you will perform up to 5 dives towards your certification.
 During the dives, you will spend a little time performing required skills yet most of the time you are enjoying the dive.
 You may find more information on what specialties you may choose to support your AOW Certification just below.

 If earning certifications on specific specialties is your reason for attending, you may choose from the same list of available specialties found just below.
 Each specialty has it’s own set of training material, required number of dives and skills to perform.
 If you are AOW certified, hold a Rescue certification and are CPR Certified, you could potentially go home with a Master Diver rating, the Highest Non-Professional Rating a diver may earn.
+Imagine holding the title of Master Diver.
+Not a lot of divers hold this rating.

 |Course||Min.
 Age||Requirements for certification||PreReq||AOW Materials||Specialty Materials|